luk400/vim-jukit/README.md

 "   - If set to 0, none of the default function mappings (as specified further down) will be applied let g:jukit_mappings_ext_enabled = "*"
 "   - String or list of strings specifying extensions for which the mappings will be created.
 For example, `let g:jukit_mappings_ext_enabled=['py', 'ipynb']` will enable the mappings only in `.py` and `.ipynb` files.
-Use `let g:jukit_mappings_ext_enabled='*'` to enable them for all files. let g:jukit_convert_overwrite_default = -1
+Use `let g:jukit_mappings_ext_enabled='*'` to enable them for all files. let g:jukit_notebook_viewer = 'jupyter-notebook'
+"   - Command to open .ipynb files, by default jupyter-notebook is used.
+To use e.g. vs code instead, you could set this to `let g:jukit_notebook_viewer = 'code'` let g:jukit_convert_overwrite_default = -1
 "   - Default setting when converting from .ipynb to .py or vice versa and a file of the same name already exists.
 Can be of [-1, 0, 1], where -1 means no default (i.e. you'll be prompted to specify what to do), 0 means never overwrite, 1 means always overwrite let g:jukit_convert_open_default = -1